Units, zero-divisors and idempotents in rings graded by torsion-free groups: Preliminaries on group graded rings

 The following result follows immediately from Proposition~\ref{prop:supportsubgroup} and Proposition~\ref{prop:componentregular}.

-\begin{cor} If the $G$-gradation on $R$ is non-degenerate and $R_e$ is a domain, then $R$ has a natural gradation by the subgroup $H=\Supp(R)$ of $G$.
-This $H$-gradation is non-degenerate and $R_{e_G}=R_{e_H}$ is a domain.
-Moreover, the $H$-gradation is fully supported and fully component regular. \end{cor}
+\begin{corollary} If the $G$-grading on $R$ is non-degenerate and $R_e$ is a domain, then $R$ has a natural grading by the subgroup $H:=\Supp(R)$ of $G$.
+This $H$-grading is non-degenerate and $R_{e_G}=R_{e_H}$ is a domain.
+Moreover, the $H$-grading is fully supported and fully component regular. \end{corollary}